-It is the goal of the College to maintain a pool of trained (non-attorney) advisors who are employees of the College who are available to the parties.
+It is the goal of the College maintain a pool of trained (non-attorney) advisors who are employees of the College who are available to the parties.
 A party may select an advisor from a list of individuals maintained by the Title IX Coordinator who have been trained and agreed to serve as advisors during the grievance process.
 A party's choice of advisor is not limited to those individuals on such a list.
 The parties may choose advisors from outside the pool, or outside the campus community, but those advisors may not have the same level of insight and training on the campus process as do those trained by the College.
 Outside advisors are not eligible to be trained by the College.
 The College cannot guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the College is not obligated to provide one.
-If a party does not have an advisor for the grievance process hearing, then the College will assign an advisor to conduct cross examination on behalf of that party.
-This assigned advisor may be a College employee, or may be an outside individual retained to provide advisor services.

 All advisors are subject to the same campus rules, whether they are attorneys or not.
 Advisors may offer advice to and confer with the party during any meeting, interview, and/or hearing, but generally may not speak on behalf of the party.
-The only time an advisor may speak on behalf of the party is to conduct cross examination questioning during a grievance hearing.
-Advisors are expected to comply with the Rules of Procedure and Decorum for hearings and remain respectful throughout the entire grievance process.
+Advisors are expected to comply with the Rules of Procedure and Decorum for hearings and remain respectfulthroughout the entire grievance process.
 Advisors should request or wait for a break in the proceeding if they wish to interact with campus officials.
 Advisors may confer quietly with their advisees as necessary, as long as they do not disrupt the process.
 For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
-Advisors will typically be given a timely opportunity to meet in advance of any interview or hearing with the administrative officials conducting that interview or meetings.
+Advisors will typically be given a timely opportunity to meet in advance of any interview or hearing with the administrative officials conducting that interview ormeetings.
 This pre-meeting will allow advisors to clarify any questions they may have, and allows the College an opportunity to clarify the role the advisor is expected to take.

 Advisors are expected to refrain from interference with the College investigation and resolution.
-Any advisor who steps out of his/her role in any meetings under the Sexual Harassment grievance process will be warned once and only once.
+Any advisor who steps out of his/her role in any meetings under this Policy will be warned once and only once.
 If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
 When an advisor is removed from a meeting, that meeting will typically end.

-Subsequently, the Title IX Coordinator will determine whether the advisor may be reinstated or may be replaced by a different advisor.
+Subsequently, the Title IX Coordinator will determine whether the advisor may be reinstated ormay be replaced by a different advisor.

 The College expects that the parties will wish the College to share documentation related to the allegations with their advisors.
 In order for the College to be able to share records with an advisor, the parties must consent to this by signing our authorization form.
 The parties are not otherwise restricted from discussing and sharing information relating to allegations with others who may support them or assist them in preparing and presenting.
 Advisors are expected to maintain the privacy of the records shared with them by the College.
-These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by the College.
-The College may seek to restrict the role of any advisor who does not respect the sensitive nature of the process or who fails to abide by the College's privacy expectations.
+These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by theCollege.
+The College may seek to restrict the role of any advisor who does not respect the sensitive nature of the process or who fails to abide the College's privacy expectations.